vsch/flexmark-java/README.md

 I do ask that you realize that I am chief cook and bottle washer on this project, without an iota of Vulcan Mind Melding skills.
-I do ask that you describe what you want to implement because I can't read your mind and do some reconnaissance background work around the source code and documentation because I cannot transfer what I know to you, without your willing effort.
+I do ask that you describe what you want to implement because I can't read your mind.
+Please do some reconnaissance background work around the source code and documentation because I cannot transfer what I know to you, without your willing effort.

 #### Consulting is available